-Apple’s Tim Cook has kept his $50b services promises
+Apple’s Tim Cook has kept his $50B services promises

 “Our research suggests that iOS platform churn is only about 12% annually, suggesting fewer competitive pressures, higher pricing power, more predictable revenue streams, and a halo effect that drives sister-device sales and higher ancillary revenue than AAPL’s current share price implies.”

-That halo effect is precisely the same energy that enabled Apple to build iPhone and Mac sales on the success of the iPod, itself created on the success of the iMac.
+That halo effect is precisely the same energy that enabled Apple to grow iPhone and Mac sales on the success of the iPod – itself created on the success of the iMac.

-The AirPod Pro queues Apple’s PR teams are making sure we see outside Apple’s retail outlets suggest that halo is now migrating to the hit wearable products of the future, alongside the swell in services designed to support the above.
+The AirPods Pro queues Apple’s PR teams are making sure we see outside Apple’s retail outlets this week suggest that halo is now migrating to the hit wearable products of the future, alongside the swell in services designed to support the above.

 Meeting and exceeding targets

-The bottom line for many investors must surely be that if Apple maintains current momentum then its services segment seems set to be far bigger than the $50 billion/y business Tim Cook promised to build back in early 2017.
+The bottom line for many investors must surely be that if Apple maintains current momentum its services segment seems set to be far bigger than the $50 billion per year business CEO Cook promised to build back in early 2017.

 Perhaps one day his critics will accept this?